-For Commercial /Institutional work performed under this addendum the following special provisions apply:
+For Commercial/Institutional work performed under this addendum the following special provisions apply:

-- 1. Foreman rate is \$2.00/hour above the regular rate of pay. - 2.
-Premium for swing stage and bosun chair is \$2.00/hour - For work performed under Addendum III overtime shall be paid as follows: - a.
-Time and one-half $(1\frac{1}{2}x)$ for any overtime hours worked on a week day, being Monday through Friday inclusive. - b.
-Time and one-half $(1\frac{1}{2}x)$ for any overtime hours worked on Saturday and Sunday. - c.
-Double time (2x) for overtime for hours worked on a "General Holiday" (as set out in Article 12.00 of this Agreement). - 4.
-For work performed outside the forty five (45) kilometer free zone as defined in Article 11.02(a)(i) the forty (40) hours referred to in Article 9.07 is changed to forty-four (44) hours. - 5.
-Employer to supply hardhat and safety glasses. - 6.
-Helper If during the first month of employment, the Helper quits, is terminated and/or dismissed in any manner prior to the completion of the month (160 hrs of employment) the contractor is not liable to make contributions to the O.P. & C.M.I.A.
-Health and Welfare and Pension Plans of Alberta as noted in Article 16.02 and 16.08.
-If the Helper continues to be employed past the one (1) month period (160 hrs of employment), the contractor will remit Health and Welfare and Pension Plan contributions as per Articles 16.02 and 16.08 retroactive to the first day the Helper began employment.
-Each Helper can only experience one (1) month probation.

-7. Entry and Movement through Mixer and Nozzelmen Classifications (Commercial/Institutional Spray Fireproofing Schedule "C")
+- 1) Foreman rate is \$2.00/hour above the regular rate of pay. - 2) Premium for swing stage is \$2.00/hour - 3) For work performed under Addendum III overtime shall be paid as follows: - (a) Time and one-half for any overtime hours worked on a week day, being Monday through Friday inclusive. - (b) Time and one-half for any overtime hours worked on Saturday and Sunday. - (c) Double time for overtime for hours worked on a "General Holiday" [as set out in Article 12 of this Agreement]. - 4) For work performed outside the 45 kilometer free zone as defined in Clause 11.02(a)(i) the 40 hours referred to in Clause 9.07 is changed to 44 hours. - 5) Employer to supply hardhat and safety glasses. - Helper If during the first month of employment, the Helper quits, is terminated and/or dismissed in any manner prior to the completion of the month [160 hrs of employment] the Employer is not liable to make contributions to the O.P.& C.M.I.A.
+Health and Welfare and Pension Plans of Alberta as noted in Clause 16.02 and 16.08.
+If the Helper continues to be employed past the 1 month period [160 hrs of employment], the Employer will remit Health and Welfare and Pension Plan contributions as per Clause 16.02 and 16.08 retroactive to the first day the Helper began employment.
+Each Helper can only experience 1 month probation. - 7) Entry and Movement through Mixer and Nozzelmen Classifications [Commercial/Institutional Spray Fireproofing Schedule "C"].